 First, make some lifestyle changes to eliminate the factors linked with increased risk of developing cataracts and other vision health problems.
 These include:

 - Abdominal obesity

-Nutrition is also important.
+Nutrition is also important for vision health.
 Not surprisingly, the same nutrients that protect against AMD have also been shown to help stave off cataracts.